loxaxs/banned-from-equestria-daily-TAS/README.md

 - Keep your shield up by clicking 6 times on it (3-6 clicks are necessary to bring it up)
 - Once your shield is up, you can attack Luna
   - Don't attack Luna when your shield is down
-- When attacking Luna, don't be greedy as she will break your shield again pretty fast
+- Luna breaks your shield as soon as you attack her, so you shouldn't hit her more than once or twice at a time.

 ## License